keyuxi/storm-control/README.md

 5. This software can also control an NSTORM setup, with some limitations, the biggest of which is probably that shutter sequences don't work.

-6. Questions should be addressed to Hazen Babcock (hbabcock _at_ fas.harvard.edu).
+6. The Fluidics project has been moved from storm-control to a stand-alone [repository](https://github.com/BoettigerLab/fluidics-control).

+7. Questions about this fork may be addressed to Alistair Boettiger, (boettiger _at_ stanford.edu).
+For the original repository, please see [github.com/ZhuangLab/storm-control](https://github.com/ZhuangLab/storm-control).
+Note, this fork of the ZhuangLab storm-control is not maintained in backwards compatibility with the source.